-- a.
-If at 200 feet AGL or above and the approach is not to be continued for any reason, then the go-around procedure must be initiated. - AVIATE.
-Throttle is advanced to full power and simultaneously the normal climb attitude is set, and flaps take-off are selected (if not flapless). - (2) Once the aircraft is stabilized in a climb at or above 300 feet AGL, with a positive ROC (rate of climb) as indicated on the VSI and altimeter and with more than 75 knots, flaps are selected up (if not flapless). - (3) Normal take-off procedures continue from here. - (4) NAVIGATE.
-In the event of avoiding traffic on the runway following a go around, a shallow turn may be commenced after 300 feet AGL and flaps up, towards the dead side of the runway and continue flying parallel to the runway until clear of the traffic. - (5) COMMUNICATE.
-A call must be made to ATC, informing "Maha 02 going around". - If at 200 feet AGL and no landing clearance is received and/or runway is not clear, a mandatory go around must be carried out. - c.
-Do not continue the approach below 300 feet AGL hoping that a landing or touch & go clearance will be given.
+2-23 (HM SOP DIAMOND DA-40 TDI 15 FEB 202 a.
+If at 200 feet AGL or above and the approach is not to be continued for any reason, then the go-around procedure must be initiated.
+AVIATE.
+Throttle is advanced to full power and simultaneously the normal climb attitude is set, and flaps take-off are selected (if not flapless).
+(2) Once the aircraft is stabilized in a climb at or above 300 feet AGL, with a positive ROC (rate of climb) as indicated on the VSI and altimeter and with more than 75 knots, flaps are selected up (if not flapless).
+(3) Normal take-off procedures continue from here.
+(4) NAVIGATE.
+In the event of avoiding traffic on the runway following a around, a shallow turn may be commenced after 300 feet AGL and fl up, towards the dead side of the runway and continue flying parallel to runway until clear of the traffic.
+(5) COMMUNICATE.
+A call must be made to ATC, informing "Maha 02 going around". b.
+If at 200 feet AGL and no landing clearance is received and/or clear, a mandatory go around must be carried out.
+C. Do not continue the approach below 300 feet AGL hoping that a landing or touch & go clearance will be given.
 Even if landing clearance is given, it is your responsibility to check that the runway is clear before going below 200 feet AGL.

-Note: When practising forced landings away from an airport a mandatory goaround must be initiated by 500 feet AGL in the training area after a PFL.
-Aircraft practising EFATO (Dual only) must initiate a go around not lower than 200 feet AGL.

-- Under no circumstances are any HMA aircraft allowed to orbit on final or base, even if requested by ATC.
-All HMA aircraft must go-around, if the runway is not clear. - 2.12.11 Mis-landing procedure.

-A go-around may be initiated even below 200 feet AGL if at any time you find you will not be able to make a safe landing, in this it become a mis-landing.
+Note: When practising forced landings away from an airport a mandatory go- around must be initiated by 500 feet AGL in the training area after a PFL.
+Aircraft practising EFATO (Dual only) must initiate a go around not lower than 200 feet AGL. d.
+Under no circumstances are any HMA aircraft allowed to orbit on final or base, even if requested by ATC.
+All HMA aircraft must go-around, if the runway is not clear.
+2.12.11 N /lis-landing procedure.
+A V P A go-around may be initiated even below 200 feet AGL if at any time you find you vill not be able to make a safe landing, in this it become a mis-landing.
 The procedure is the same as the go-around procedure from above 200 feet AGL except there is no turn towards the dead side of the runway.
-Climb out must be straight ahead on the runway centreline.
+Climb out must be trained as the go-around procedure from above 200 feet AGL.

-Figure 17: Standard Operating Procedure DA- 40 - Go-around and Mis-landing Procedure outstanding due to non-completion.
-On completion of PT-3 GH/XC, the CP will progress to the Multi Engine Instrument Rating (ME IR) phase.
+Figure 17: Standard Operating Procedure DA- 40 - Go-around and Mis-landing Procedure